JonathanBlood/Restaurant-Android-Application/README.md

 * Create a new project.
 * Click the "Add Firebase to your android app.
 * Follow the on screen instructions for copying the config file to the project (google-services.json)
+* Navigate to Auth and enable the sign in method for Google.

 ![Main Screen](http://i.imgur.com/62GJWg8.png)
 ![Restaurant Detail](http://i.imgur.com/obZRUl8.png)